Daniel-Jamil/technology-engineering/cloud-infrastructure/virtualization-solutions/oracle-cloud-vmware-solution/workload-migration-to-oci-comprehensive-guide/README.md

 # Infrastructure Migration to OCI: Scenarios & Strategic Guidelines

-This guide provides a comprehensive technical framework for migrating core datacenter infrastructure to Oracle Cloud Infrastructure (OCI).
+This guide provides a comprehensive technical framework for migrating enterprise infrastructure to Oracle Cloud Infrastructure (OCI).
 It covers VMware and non-VMware virtualization, physical x86 servers, cross-cloud replatforming, OpenShift-based platform standardization, and mixed VM–container convergence paths.
 It also details the tooling and architectural patterns required to execute large-scale enterprise migrations with minimal operational disruption.

 ## Migration Scenarios